Go Play: Travel through time with L’Eroica vintage bike race

 One-hundred-and-two miles by any calculation is a fair distance by bike.

-Add in wool knickers, cycling caps, dated equipment and a few turn-of-the-century athletic dresses, and only one race comes to mind — the grueling fourth annual L’Eroica Grand Junction to Glenwood Springs Vintage Bike Race.
+Add in wool knickers, cycling caps, dated equipment, and a few turn-of-the-century athletic dresses, only one race comes to mind — the grueling fourth annual L’Eroica Grand Junction to Glenwood Springs Vintage Bike Race.

 Set for Saturday, May 17, this points-based beast of a competition leaves from downtown Grand Junction at 7 a.m., heading on a twisty-turny route to Glenwood Springs.
 Organizers expect the first string of racers to arrive in Glenwood between 1:30-2 p.m., with the remainder of riders to trickle in by dinner.

-L’Eroica, which means heroic, is “based on a historical training ride that happened from 1897-1915,” a race release said.
-“The 102-mile ride followed the Midland Trail [Railroad] from Grand Junction to Palisade, up Plateau Canyon and on to Glenwood.”
+L’Eroica is “based on a historical training ride that happened in 1897-1915,” a race release said.
+“The 102-mile ride followed the Midland Trail (Railroad) from Grand Junction to Palisade, up Plateau Canyon and on to Glenwood.”